revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 ---

-6. What are the types of access modifiers?
+6.What are the types of access modifiers?
 Which one is more protective?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)